dsanson/Pandoc.tmbundle/README.markdown

 ## This is a Work in Progress ##

 This bundle is a work in progress.
 It has many warts, and it is far from complete.
 It is idiosyncratic in ways that it shouldn't be.
 Some commands are probably broken.
+It makes use of hackish regexs when it could use [elegant haskell scripts](http://johnmacfarlane.net/pandoc/scripting.html).

 I suspect anyone who uses Pandoc with Textmate will want a bundle tweaked to suit their own needs, and that many of us have already rolled our own sets of simple commands.
 I have two goals for this bundle, which aren't entirely compatible: